- Colleges

 Amount Varies

 The Boundless Opportunity Scholarship benefits highly motivated non-traditional students who recognize the power of education to create a better life for themselves and their families.
 The program helps hardworking students invest in themselves and prepare for in-demand career opportunities.
 The scholarship is available to non-traditional students who are seeking undergraduate degrees, career certificates, or career credentials in high-demand career fields.
-BOS will assist non-traditional students, including: Adults entering or returning to college (Age 22 and higher), GED recipients, Veterans entering or returning to college, Former foster care youth, Former juvenile justice youth, Students participating in ROTC on campus, and Active Military.
-For more information on the application process, please visit the financial aid office or website of any participating school.
-The complete list of the participating schools is available on the Daniels Fund website.
-Students may also contact the Daniels Fund for more information.
+Boundless Opportunity Scholarships will assist non-traditional students, including: adults entering or returning to college (age 22 and above); GED recipients; veterans entering or returning to college; former foster care youth; former juvenile justice youth; students participating in ROTC on campus; and/or active military.
+Students interested in applying can visit the participating schools and organizations page to determine if their college or university offers the Boundless Opportunity Scholarship.
+For more information on the application process, visit the financial aid office or website of any participating school.

 Kathleen Markey and Kenneth Niejadlik, MD Scholarship